loning/universe/08_references.md

 6. Clark, A. (2016).
 Surfing Uncertainty: Prediction, Action, and the Embodied Mind.
 Oxford University Press.
 7. Godfrey-Smith, P. (2016).
 Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness.
 Farrar, Straus and Giroux.
 8. Nagel, T. (1974).
 What Is It Like to Be a Bat?
 The Philosophical Review, 83(4), 435-450.
-9. Haraway, D. J. (2016).
-Staying with the Trouble: Making Kin in the Chthulucene.
-Duke University Press.
-10. Yong, E. (2016).
-I Contain Multitudes: The Microbes Within Us and a Grander View of Life.
-Ecco.
-11. Damasio, A. R. (2018).
-The Strange Order of Things: Life, Feeling, and the Making of Cultures.
-Pantheon.
-12. Maturana, H. R., & Varela, F. J. (1987).
-The Tree of Knowledge: The Biological Roots of Human Understanding.
-Shambhala.